-While each Modus SDK offers similar capabilities, the APIs and usage may vary between languages.
+While each Modus SDK offers similar capabilities, the APIs and usage may vary between languages.Modus HTTP APIs documentation is available on the following pages:

 The Modus HTTP APIs allow you to securely call and fetch data from an HTTP

 endpoint.
-It’s similar to the HTTP
+It is similar to the HTTP

 fetch